As Cities Burn: Reunion, break-up, reunion, break-up, reunion (2011–2025)

 On August 3, 2016, the band added longtime touring member and Haste the Day vocalist, Stephen Keech to the lineup on bass and vocals.
-The band issued a statement on August 17, 2016 stating the band had ended, "this time for good", and cancelled remaining performances, with apologies to ticket-holders.
+Although, he didn't end up touring with the band towards the end of their tenure and his position was filled by touring bassists.
+The band issued a statement on August 17, 2016, stating the band had ended, "this time for good", and cancelled remaining performances, with apologies to ticket-holders.

 On December 6, 2017, the band announced a tour with Emery via their Facebook page, along with the message "WE ARE BACK".
 TJ rejoined the group and adding their long time friend Hunter Walls (formerly of Mychildren Mybride formerly of Better Off) on guitar, the band would set out to write and record a 4th studio album.
 On July 31, 2018, it was announced that As Cities Burn would join Silverstein for their 15-year anniversary tour of their album, When Broken Is Easily Fixed, with Hawthorne Heights and Capstan from November 9 – December 15, 2018.

 On November 8, 2018, the band released their first single in three years, "2020 AD", and announced that they signed to Equal Vision Records.

+On September 12, 2023, the band announced on social media that they would be breaking up after playing the 2023 rendition of Furnace Fest on September 24.
+Cody and Hunter were the only official members present, the band had a fill-in bassist and drummer for their final set.
+Near the end of that set it was announced of their new project called My Only Passenger.

+On May 21, 2025 Emery announced the third leg of their The Question 20th Anniversary tour with As Cities Burn as support, signifying another reunion.